Physer/Microtemplate/README.md

 # Microtemplate

-A Visual Studio solution template for microservices in .NET/C#
+A Visual Studio solution template for microservices in .NET/C#.

+The template creates project targetting .NET 9.

 ## Introduction